AmirBayat0/BMI-Calculator-using-flutter-Dribbble-Design-/README.md

 ## On My Way To Learn Flutter

+### What I Create
+* I Made a Body Mass Index Calculator inspired by the beautiful designs made by Ruben Vaalt.
+It's a multi screen app with simple functionality but full-on custom styling!

 ### What i learn
 - How to use Flutter themes to create coherent branding.
 - How to create multi-page apps using Flutter Routes and Navigator.